-Fig. 9.
-End of the closed invariant curve: the very first homoclinic touches of the stable manifold of saddle fixed point with the unstable one that occur on the curves B{tk}^1 and B{tk}^2 , respectively.
+Figure 9: End of the closed invariant curve: the very first and last homoclinic touches of the stable manifold of the saddle fixed point with the unstable one that occur on the curves B{tk}^1 and B{tk}^2 , respectively.

-In fact, other stable points of other periods may also exist in the region above the curves B{tk}^1 and B{tk}^2 : since the homoclinic tangencies arising on the curves B{tk}^1 and B{tk}^2 are not degenerate (quadratic), it follows from [Newhouse, 1979] that above these curves in the parameter space there exist the so-called Newhouse regions where the system has simultaneously an infinite set of stable periodic orbits for dense set of parameter values.
-On the other hand, it follows from [Newhouse & Palis, 1976] (see [Sten'kin & Shilnikov, 1998] for a higher dimensional case) that in addition there will be regions of hyperbolicity as well; moreover, the stable point P_k may be shown to be the only attractor for parameter values from these regions.
+In fact, stable points of other periods may also exist in the region above the curves B{tk}^1 and B{tk}^2 : since the homoclinic tangencies arising on the curves B{tk}^1 and B{tk}^2 are not degenerate (quadratic), it follows from [22] that the regions above these curves in the parameter plane may be the Newhouse ones where the system has simultaneously an infinite set of stable periodic orbits for dense set of parameter values.
+On the other hand, it follows from [23] (see [33] for a higher dimensional case) that in addition to that there will exist regions of hyperbolicity too up here; moreover the stable point P_k may be shown to be the only attractor for the parameter values from these regions.